 All Vision Care plan maximums are based on a rolling two-year period from the service date (the date you received the treatment, service or product being claimed, not the date it was paid for).

-If your Vision Care claim is the result of an accident, you may be eligible for reimbursement under your Accidental Death & Dismemberment benefits.
+If your Vision Care claim is the result of an accident that impaired your vision, you may be eligible for reimbursement under your Accidental Death & Dismemberment benefits.

 |Plan 1||Plan 2||Plan 3|